mlindgren/blog-archive/source/projects/mocap/index.markdown

 range from 0 to 1, with 0 indicating that the blend consists entirely of data from the first animation, and 1 indicating that the blend consists entirely of data from the second animation.
-The exponential growth was chosen arbitrarily, but upon visual inspection seems to produce nicer results than when calculating the blending coefficient linearly according to the ratio of the current frame number and the total number of interpolated frames.
+The exponential growth was chosen arbitrarily, but upon visual inspection seems to produce nicer results than calculating the blending coefficient linearly according to the ratio of the current frame number and the total number of interpolated frames.

 After the quaternions for each bone are interpolated, the orientation is interpolated using Slerp.
 Naïve blending of the root positions between